 Conversion tracking can help measure success.
 Understand how converters (people who contacted you, email subscribers, and online shoppers) found you.

 Brainstorm a list of keywords you want to rank for and jot them down.
 Don't get caught up in finding the perfect keyword -- doing so inhibits creativity.
 Curate as long a list as you can.

 When you're done, narrow down your list, and select the keywords that best achieve your online goals.

 Keep 3 things in mind throughout this process.

-2. Competition.
 Heavily-searched keywords are difficult to rank for.
-Don't try to outrank ESPN for sporting news.
-A great way to gauge competition is with Moz's SEO toolbar.
+Don't try to outrank ESPN for sporting news!

 Search Google for your keywords.
 Compare your domain authority (DA) with the DA of websites on page 1 of Google.